ksonex777-pixel/code-api/README.md

 canOpenStandardChest(playerId: PlayerId, chestX: number, chestY: number, chestZ: number): boolean | void

 /**
+ * Give a standard chest an item and a certain amount of that item.
+ * Returns the amount of item added to the chest.
+ *
+ * @param chestPos
+ * @param itemName
+ * @param itemAmount
+ * @param playerId The player who is interacting with the chest.
+ * @param attributes An optional object for certain types of item.
+For guns this can contain the shotsLeft field which is the amount of ammo the gun currently has.
+ */
+giveStandardChestItem(chestPos: readonly number[], itemName: string, itemAmount = 1, playerId?: PlayerId, attributes?: ItemAttributes): number

+/**
  * Get the amount of free slots in a standard chest
  *
  * @param chestPos